isfaidaznam/loan-repayment-prediction/README.md

 ### 2.2 Exploratory Data Analysis (EDA)
 EDA was conducted to understand the relationships between the features and the target variable.
-As the target variable is the `repay_fail`, repayment failure rate will be used to measure how bad the given situations are.
+As the target variable is the `repay_fail`, **repayment failure rate** will be used to measure how bad the given situations are.

+The **repayment failure rate** is a measure of the likelihood that a borrower will fail to repay their loan.
+It is calculated by taking the mean of the repay_fail column after grouping the data by a particular feature.
-The repayment Failure rate is calculated during data binning as
+The **repayment Failure rate** is calculated during data binning as
 ```python
 temp_df = temp_df.groupby(column_for_x_axis, observed=True)['failure_rate'].mean().reset_index()
 ```